-The surface finish of manufactured parts is an important parameter for quality control as it relates to the functionality of the parts.
+The surface finish and form of manufactured parts are important parameters for quality control as they relate to the functionality of the parts.
 Coordinate measuring machines (CMMs) with contact measurement probes and stylus instruments are used to characterise form and for surface roughness measurements.
 There is a need for traceable calibration of form and surface roughness measuring standards with uncertainties of 10 nm - 100 nm as well as a need for CMMs to have associated traceable methods which achieve submicron uncertainty levels for complex measurement objects.
 These needs require NMIs to improve their scientific knowledge, instruments, methods and research capability for coordinate metrology, contact measurement probes and stylus instruments.